smplayer-dev/smplayer/smplayer/trunk/setup/Readme.txt

 smplayer-installer.nsi is the script for NSIS (Nullsoft Scriptable Install System), which allows to create the installer for Windows.
-This script requires requires NSIS 2.x available freely from http://nsis.sourceforge.net.
+This script requires requires NSIS Unicode 2.45 available freely from http://www.scratchpaper.com/home/downloads.
 It is intended to be ran one directory up from 'smplayer-build'.

 The SMPlayer NSIS script is set up to compile two different setups: